Tena-rin/Kintsugi-Splitter/README.md

 ## Usage (Underconstruction)

-We opensourced each steps python code and are working on providing minimum pipline code.
+We have open-sourced the Python code for each step of the pipeline.
-This pipline will be provided soon!!!
+A minimal end-to-end pipeline script will be provided in a future update.

+Currently, each step can be executed individually using the provided notebooks or scripts.

 ---